melting-cheese/On-the-Spectrum/question.md

 I would like to serve in a formal setting with explicit slave training, prescribed physical positions and rituals, etc.
 ## 170
 ## 171
+I enjoy watching other people being naked or having sex.
 ## 172
 I enjoy it when people watch me being naked or having sex.
 ## 174